tglanz/bsc/deep-compression/chapters/0060-the-lottery-ticket-hypothesis.md

 ![Instability Analysis of subnetworks at iteration $k$.
 Source: "Linear Mode Connectivity and the Lottery Ticket Hypothesis"\label{lottery-instability-subnetworks-iteration}](assets/lottery-instability-subnetworks-iteration.png){width=100%}

 ![Error of subnetworks at iteration $k$.
 Source: "Linear Mode Connectivity and the Lottery Ticket Hypothesis"\label{lottery-error-subnetworks-iteration}](assets/lottery-error-subnetworks-iteration.png){width=100%}

+### Final Notes

+You might have noticed that all of the networks that were experimented on are convolutional networks.
+It is currently researched how the hypothesis holds on other, more complex and modern architectures like those found in NLP domains (RNNs, Transformers etc.).
+Existing results have shown that the hypothesis somewhat holds.

+Another question regarding Winning Tickets is about what they encode and how can we learn from the to better architect new models.
+There are some results and insights regarding this topic that we haven't covered in this work.